rltoscano/pluot/README.md

 To deploy to App Engine, you'll need to [create a Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

-1. Run `go run tool/package_webapp.go` to build the web app and copy it to the service folder.
+1. Run `go run package_webapp.go` from the `tool` folder to build the web app and copy it to the service folder.
 1. Run `dev_appserver.py service/src/github.com/rltoscano/pluot/app.yaml` to run
    a development server.
 The server will be started at http://localhost:8080